 As we close out our year-long blog series on AI’s relationship to various sectors of the law, we turn our focus to the intersection of artificial intelligence and the automotive world—a sector where innovation moves fast, and the legal implications are still catching up.

 For attorneys practicing in personal injury, insurance defense, plaintiff litigation, or regulatory compliance, this is one area where staying current is critical.
-That’s why we’re spotlighting our upcoming Auto Law Update, happening October 28!
-This is your chance to explore the latest in auto law and what it means for your practice.

 Now let’s dive in…